AhmedAbdoElhawary/flutter-clean-architecture-instagram/README.md

 # flutter-clean-architecture-instagram

-Instagram clean architecture using flutter and firebase as ( frontend & backend ) with almost fully functionally
+Instagram clean architecture using flutter and firebase as ( frontend & backend ) with almost fully functional

 ## Scan me